appium/appium-xcuitest-driver/docs/settings.md

 nativeWebTapSmartAppBannerVisibility | enum | The same as `nativeWebTapTabBarVisibility`, this keyword will bypass finding whether the existence of the _**smart app banner**_. safariTabBarPosition | string | Handle offset of Safari tab bar in `nativeWebTap` enabled interactions.
 If `platformVersion` was greater than or equal to 15 and iPhone device, the value is `bottom` by default.
 Otherwise `top`.
 When the value is `top`, Appium considers offset as the bar length. iOS 15+ environment can customize the bar position in the settings app, so please adjust the offset with this.
-Acceptable values: `bottom`, `top` useJSONSource | boolean | See the description of the corresponding capability.
+Acceptable values: `bottom`, `top` useJSONSource | boolean | See the description of the corresponding capability. pageSourceExcludedAttributes | string | One or more comma-separated attribute names to be excluded from the XML output.
+It might be sometimes helpful to exclude, for example, the `visible` attribute, to significantly speed-up page source retrieval.
+This does not affect the XML output when `useJSONSource` is enabled.
+Defaults to an empty string.
+Example: `"visible,accessible"`